HermioneH/hw3/README.md

 2th: make position of the grass starts on the ground
 4th: make height of the grass keep grow larger make sure the grass can continue grow

+1.0-14
+2.whil loop allows code to be executed repeatedly based on a given condition, and for loop execute a block of code a number of time.
+3.the initialization, the condition, and the final expression 4.arryName[index]

+1. determine variable
+2.map(mouseX, 0,225,0,255)
+3.random(1900,1999)